Why is my water heater overflowing

 Frequently Asked Questions

-How do I know if my water heater pressure relief valve is faulty?
+How do I know if my water heater relief valve is malfunctioning?

-Signs of a faulty pressure relief valve include water dripping or leaking from the valve, or the valve opening and closing frequently.
+Signs of a malfunctioning relief valve include water leaking from the valve, the valve opening and closing repeatedly, or the valve not opening at all when the pressure gets too high.

 Connect with certified professionals in your area